kowainik/summoner/README.md

 ```

 After that, you can call `summon` with the required command.
 To create a
-project, use `summon new` command specifying the prefered CLI options, follow
+project, use `summon new` command specifying the preferred CLI options, follow
 the instructions during the interactive process of the project creation, and a
 new project would be created in a subfolder as well as a repository under your
 GitHub account (if requested).